 - Tg.AC mouse for dermal drugs

 These carcinogenicity models were initially accepted by regulatory agencies as the result of a multinational effort by The ILSI/Health and Environmental Sciences Institute’s Alternatives to Carcinogenicity Testing Project in conjunction with the directives of ICH S1B, from 1996 to 2001.
-Since then, the rasH2 model has become the model of choice most often used as a replacement for a traditional 2-year mouse carcinogenicity studies.
+However, the TG.AC and p53 +/- models have not been actively used for some time and the lines are currently cryopreserved.
+Accordingly, the rasH2 model has become the model of choice most often used as a replacement for a traditional two-year mouse carcinogenicity studies.

-We’ve conducted more than 60 carcinogenicity studies with the transgenic rasH2 mouse model since 2013 and are happy to offer this alternative to the full 2-year carcinogenicity study.
+We’ve conducted more than 60 carcinogenicity studies with the transgenic rasH2 mouse model since 2013, and are happy to offer this alternative to the full two-year carcinogenicity study.

-Learn more about our transgenic mouse and rat model creation.
+Looking for a mouse or rat model?
+Learn more about our transgenic mouse and rat model creation services